Jersey Girl (2004 film): Plot

-Blacklisted by all of New York City's public relations firms, Ollie has to work as a civil servant in the borough where he now lives.
-Seven years later, Gertie, now in elementary school, often coaxes him to rent films to watch.
-At the video store, they meet Maya, a graduate student and one of the clerks, whose uninhibited probing into Ollie's love life almost leads to them having sex.
-She soon enters their lives.
+Seven years later, Gertie, now in elementary school, often begs her dad to rent films.
+At the video store they meet Maya, a graduate student and one of the store's clerks.
+Her uninhibited probing into Ollie's love life opens the door for her to become a part of his inner circle.

-As part of his job in the borough, Ollie speaks to a group of outraged citizens to win over their approval for a major public works project that will temporarily close a street in the neighborhood.
-His successful and enjoyable interaction with them makes him realize how much he misses public relations work.
-He contacts Arthur, his one-time protégé, who sets up a promising interview.
+Another turning point in Ollie's is when his employer schedules a major public works project that will temporarily close a street in the neighborhood.
+Speaking to a group of outraged citizens to win their approval, his successful and positive interaction with them makes him realize how much he misses public relations.
+Seeking a change, he contacts his past protégé Arthur Brickman, who sets up a promising interview in New York City.